 World of Warcraft (EU) Gold Price History

-We also offer a comparison of different World of Warcraft (EU) powerleveling companies and WoW game time card suppliers.
+We also offer a comparison of different World of Warcraft (EU) powerleveling companies.

 World of Warcraft is a MMORPG title released by Blizzard Entertainment in 2004.
 The game is another franchise of the popular Warcraft series which has received numerous awards.
 It is set in a fantasy world of Azeroth where gnomes, dwarves, elves, humans, orcs, undead and other monsters roam the virtual world.
 Players choose a race, class and profession to play and advance through the game.
 The game offers both PvE where players can play solo as well as PvP play which involves other players.
 There are 5 expansions to date, as follows: The Burning Crusade, released in Jan 2007, Wrath of the Lich King, released in Nov 2008, Cataclysm, released in Dec 2010, Mists of Pandaria, released in Sep 2012, and Warlords of Draenor, released in Nov 2014.

 World of Warcraft Gold (EU) is a currency used in the European servers as a medium of trade.
 WoW gold is a limited resource and is hard to come by even though gold can be earned by various ways.
 Collecting gold is very time intensive.
 Because of the enormous need for WoW Gold, it has attracted many exploiters such as dupers and gold farmers.
 Arguing that they ruin other people's experience and enjoyment of the game, Blizzard has put up a strong fight to combat these exploiters by banning large number of accounts involved in the activities.
 However, there are as many players who would not want to invest their time and are willing to pay the extra money to get through the game.
 Generally, the price of WoW Gold in the EU servers are cheaper than those in the US.